Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 NUTRITION

 We compared the nutritional contents of apples and papaya.
-To understand the difference between these fruits, have a look at our nutrition infographic below.
+To understand the difference between these fruits, see our nutrition infographic below.

 Calories

-Papaya and apple contain almost similar amounts of calories.
-Nevertheless, the calorie level of apples is a bit higher than that of papaya.
+Papaya and apples contain almost similar amounts of calories.
+Nevertheless, apples' calorie level is a bit higher than that of papaya.
 Apple has 52 calories per 100 g, and papaya has 43 calories per 100g.

 Minerals

 Papaya is relatively richer in minerals than an apple.
-The amount of magnesium and calcium in papaya is two times higher than in apples.
-Papaya contains more iron, potassium, zinc, and copper than an apple.
+Its magnesium and calcium content is two times higher than that of apples.
+Papaya also contains more iron, potassium, zinc, and copper than an apple.
 On the other hand, an apple contains less sodium, which is suitable for high blood pressure [6] [7].

 Mineral Comparison